-The Princes Rock Lookout is a scenic viewing platform in the Wentworth Falls area of the Blue Mountains that offers superb waterfall and valley views.
+The Princes Rock Lookout is a scenic vantage point in the Wentworth Falls area of the Blue Mountains that offers superb waterfall and valley views.

-A short walking track starting at the picnic area leads to this lookout, the perfect opportunity to see the entire waterfall without having to do tough bushwalking.
+A short walking track starting from the picnic area leads to this lookout, the perfect opportunity to see the entire waterfall without having to do intense bushwalking.

 |Princes Rock Track|

 |Distance:||1.5 km (return)|

 The start of the track to the Princes Rock Lookout is close to the Wentworth Falls picnic area, which is also home to a car park.

 To get to the picnic area, take the Falls Road exit from the Great Western Highway and drive all the way to the car park at the end of the road.